The Ultimate Gitleaks Guide

 • Review the custom configuration file (gitleaks.toml) to see if the rule is disabled or if an allowlist is excluding it.

-• Test the specific regex for the secret against the file content using a tool like Regex101 to ensure it matches.
+• Test the specific regex for the secret against the file content using a tool like Regex101 to ensure it matches, or use the official Gitleaks Playground to test your rule live.

 Solutions: